Sophia-Gold/AD-Talk/AD-Talk.md

 Thomas Ehrhard and Laurent Regnier in the _The Differential Lambda-Calculus_ (2001)

 Builds on  McBride's work, but refining the notion of "regular types" to variables in the lambda calculus using linear logic:
-- Extends the Taylor formula (computing derivatives by composing Taylor series) to bound variables in lambda terms
+- Extends the Taylor formula to bound variables in lambda terms
 - One can also think of the arguments to curried functions in typed lambda calculi as having a correspondence with terms in Taylor series.

 ---